:::

 Method: Generic description of a logical sequence of operations used in a particular test, specifying the attribute to be examined, the species, the measuring principles used as well as the possible range, dimension and unit of results.

-Proficiency testing: Methods of checking laboratory testing performance by means of inter-laboratory tests, i.e. the ISTA Proficiency Test Programme.
+Proficiency testing: Methods of checking laboratory testing performance by means of inter-laboratory tests, i.e., the ISTA Proficiency Test Programme.

-Sampling: A defined procedure whereby a representative part of a seed lot is taken to obtain a sample of suitable size.
+Sampling: A defined ISTA procedure whereby a representative part of a seed lot is taken to obtain a sample of suitable size.

-SI units of measurement (International System of Units): The SI is founded on seven SI base units for seven base quantities assumed to be mutually independent, e.g. length (m), mass (kg).
+SI units of measurement (International System of Units): The SI is founded on seven SI base units for seven base quantities assumed to be mutually independent, e.g., length (m), mass (kg).

 Validation: The confirmation of conformity with specified requirements for an intended use.